-Geocentric vs. heliocentric model (sec.
+Geocentric vs. heliocentric model for solar system (sec.
 2.2-2.4)

-The important historical progression is the following: → Ptolemy (~140 AD) ...
-Copernicus (~1500 AD), Galileo (~1600), Tycho Brahe, Kepler (sec.
-2.5), Newton (sec.
+The only history in this course is this progression: Aristotle (~350 BC) Ptolemy (~140 AD)

+Copernicus (~1500 AD) Galileo (~1600) Tycho Brahe (~1600) Kepler (~1600, sec.
+2.5) Newton (~1700, sec.
 2.6).

-It is important to recognize the change in world view brought about by this transition: Geocentric model (Ptolemy, epicycles, planets and Sun orbit the Earth)

-→ Heliocentric model (Cor Ptolemaic astronomers made rough
+The major transition that this series of names represents: Geocentric model (Ptolemy, epicycles, planets and Sun orbit the Earth) → Heliocentric model (Copernicus, planets orbit the Sun)

+Geocentric Model

+The solar system as conceived by Ptolemaic astronomers between about 100 and 1500.
 Ptolemaic astronomers made rough predictions of planetary motions, using a theory in which the Sun and other planets moved in circular orbits around a stationary, central Earth.
 Superimposed on the larger orbits were smaller circular motions called epicycles, introduced to try to make the theory more accurate.